Nishant5395/ivy-homes-assignment/README.md

 ## What I checked that turned out to be fine
 page param silently ignored → discovered via direct comparison → confirmed real mechanism is offset-based

+total_listings first looked broken across the board, then turned out to correctly track is_live listings, and excluding corrupt records actually made the match worse, ruling that hypothesis out

+checked whether posted_at was secretly mislabeled IST instead of UTC; found no evidence — uniform Z formatting, and posting-hour distribution was flat under both interpretations (data is likely synthetic, no diurnal pattern to exploit either way)

+Checked phone number reuse → ruled out (almost every phone reused, not source-specific) Checked duplicate descriptions → ruled out (only 1 coincidental pair) Checked repeated coordinates → ruled out (zero hits) Checked description-vs-fields mismatches → ruled out (zero hits) Checked price-per-sqft outliers → found it, traced to one website, root-caused to shrunk carpet_area, refined detection from a derived-metric threshold to the actual underlying mechanism.

 ## What I'd do with two more days
 (TBD)